audreyfeldroy/cookiecutter-pypackage/README.rst

 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
+* Bumpversion: Pre-configured version bumping with a single command

 Usage
 -----